 While social media continues to lose some of the sociability it once enjoyed, Google seems to be taking more and more search clicks away from businesses.
 What on earth is going on?

-Back when social media channels started to gain traction with the general public (thereby putting them on the radar with marketers) their engagement promise was very different to the reality we have today.
+Back when such channels started to gain traction with the general public (thereby putting them on the radar with marketers), the social media engagement promise was very different to the reality we have today.

 For a business, social media channels seemed to offer a compelling proposition.
 A real time opportunity to spread ideas, promote interaction and conversation, increase visibility, raise customer service, and all the rest.